ait-tr/cohort30/basic_programming/lesson_21/homework.md

 Determine the minimum number of coins that must be flipped so that all coins are facing up the same side.

-Problem 4(*).
-In the User class, which was done in class work, implement the password validation method.
-In the UserAppl class, in the main method, check that the validator is working correctly.

-Remember that the approach to password validation is different from the approach to email validation.
-Whether the password is valid or not, we can only report after we check all the characters in the password.
-Therefore, in a loop in which we check each character of the password in turn, we need to store the information somewhere about each check.
-And after the loop, analyze this information.

 ___________________________

 Задча 1.